sai-sharan-p/Melonoma_detection_using_CNN/README+(1) (1) (1).md

 ## Conclusions
 - Accuracy on training data has been increased after using Augmentor library

+- We are getting an accuracy of 90% after rebalancing the data.

 - Model is still overfitting to an extent

 - The problem of overfitting can be solved by add more layer,neurons or adding dropout layers.